stnfnk/DW-OStim-TNG/README.md

 ## Requirements
 - Requires SPID and SKSE
-- Choose SL install for OStim.
+- Default SL install for SL/OStim.
-- Choose SOS install for TNG.
+- Choose SOS install for SOS/TNG.

 Updated 2024 by stnfnk